Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: Introduction

 \subsection{Acknowledgments}

 The authors are grateful to David Ben-Zvi, Andrea D'Agnolo, Kobi Kremnitzer, David Nadler, and Eric Vasserot for very helpful conversations.

-The first author was supported by the EPSRC grant EP-H028153.
-The third author was supported by a Royal Society research fellowship.
-The fourth author was supported by NSF grants DMS-0757987 and DMS-1159468 and NSA grant H98230-12-1-0216, and by an All Souls Visiting Fellowship.
+Bellamy was supported by the EPSRC grant EP-H028153.
+McGerty was supported by a Royal Society research fellowship.
+McGerty was also supported by the EPSRC grant EP/1033343/1.
+Nevins was supported by NSF grants DMS-0757987 and DMS-1159468 and NSA grant H98230-12-1-0216, and by an All Souls Visiting Fellowship.
 All four authors were supported by MSRI.